 “I can safely say, on the authority of all that is revealed in the Word of God, that any man or woman on this earth who is bored and turned off by worship is not ready for heaven.”—A.W.
 Tozer

 Someday worship will be an integral part of our everyday existence.
-It will not be an activity that comes from faith but will be a natural response that arises from the first-hand experience with the living God.
+It will not be an activity that comes from faith, pastors, worship leaders, or duty, but will be a natural response that arises from the first-hand experience with the living God.

 2. We desperately need to worship

 “I need to worship because without it I can forget that I have a big God beside me and live in fear.
 I need to worship because without it I can forget his calling and begin to live in a spirit of self-preoccupation.
 I need to worship because without it I lose a sense of wonder and gratitude and plod through life with blinders on.
 I need worship because my natural tendency is toward self-reliance and stubborn independence.”—John Ortberg

 God uses worship to recenter our priorities and reestablish where our security lies.
-We can be taught why it’s important to praise and glorify God, but until it’s a regular part of our lives, we’ll never understand how God is using it to keep us focused.
+We can be taught why it’s important to praise and glorify our almighty God, but until it’s a regular part of our lives, we’ll never understand how God is using it to keep us focused.

 3. Seeking a worshipful spirit